CSS

 tab-size

-The tab-size CSS property sets the width of the tab character.
+The tab-size CSS property is used to customize the width of tab characters (U+0009).

 text-align

-The text-align CSS property sets the horizontal placement of the inner content of a block element.
+The text-align CSS property sets the horizontal alignment of the inline-level content inside a block element or table-cell box.

 text-align-last

-The text-align-last CSS property sets the alignment of the last line of text before a forced line break.
+The text-align-last CSS property sets how the last line of a block or a line, right before a forced line break, is aligned.

 text-combine-upright